Blepharomastix griseicosta

-Blepharomastix griseicosta is a moth in the family Crambidae.
+Blepharomastix griseicosta is a species of moth in the family Crambidae.
 It was described by George Hampson in 1918.
 It is found in Peru.

+Description

 The wingspan is 26–28 mm.
 The forewings are silvery white with a grey-brown costal area and a faint brown antemedial line, as well as a curved dark brown discoidal striga.
 The postmedial line is grey brown with a blackish bar at the costa and there is a grey-brown terminal line.
 The hindwings are silvery white with a pale grey-brown postmedial line and a grey-brown terminal line, except towards the tornus.